Prediction of defect properties in concentrated solid solutions using a Langmuir-like model: Conclusions

 \section{Conclusions}

-In summary, we introduce a flexible single-site Langmuir model for competitive impurity occupation and use this model to predict impurity concentration in any concentrated solid solution, including vacancies, small interstitial, and large interstitial impurities.
-This model can be modified to incorporate any thermodynamic ensemble, allowing for the prediction of impurity thermodynamics as a function of various thermodynamic forces.
-We then analyze the limits of this model, calculating an effective formation energy in the high-temperature limit.
+In summary, we introduce a flexible single-site model for competitive element/defect occupation and use this model to predict element/defect concentration in any concentrated solid solution, including vacancy, small interstitial, and substitutional defects.
+This model can be modified to incorporate other thermodynamic forces, allowing for the prediction of impurity (element/defect) thermodynamics as a function of various experimental conditions.

-We then use this model to predict the vacancy concentration, formation energy, and formation volume of the Cantor and FeAl alloys at $\SI{0}{bar}$, and calculate all of these quantities as a function of short-range order, annealing from a random solution for the Cantor alloy and a segregated solution for FeAl.
-We show that, for the Cantor system over the $\SI{200}{K}$ to $\SI{1000}{K}$ range, there is no clear correlation between short-range order and vacancy thermodynamics.
-For the FeAl system over the same temperature range, however, vacancy thermodynamics strongly depend on short-range order.
+We then use this model to predict the vacancy concentration, formation energy, and formation volume of the CoNiCrFeMn and FeAl alloys at $\SI{0}{bar}$, and calculate all of these quantities as a function of short-range order, annealing from a random solution for the Cantor alloy and a segregated solution for FeAl.
+We show that, for the CoNiCrFeMn system over the $\SI{200}{K}$ to $\SI{1000}{K}$ range, there is no clear correlation between short-range order and vacancy thermodynamics.
+For the FeAl system over the same temperature range, however, vacancy formation energy decreases as the system moves further away from equilibrium chemical ordering, increasing vacancy concentration.
 We provide code and a corresponding tutorial to analyze and reproduce our results using LAMMPS, allowing for the quick evaluation of our model for a different use case.